vercel/next.js/docs/basic-features/eslint.md

 ### Core Web Vitals

-A stricter `next/core-web-vitals` entrypoint can also be specified in `.eslintrc`:
+A stricter `next/core-web-vitals` rule set can also be added in `.eslintrc`:

 ```
 {